Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

     columns:
       - *id_column_alias
       - name: unrelated_column_a
-        description: This column is not repeated in other models
+        description: This column is not repeated in other models.
   - name: my_second_model
     columns:
       - *id_column_alias